 - Parents giving money from Overseas to buy House – No Gift Tax although there may be rules about bringing in large sums of money to the country

 - I won some money and want to give my mate enough to buy a house – Good friend, what is your email….Just Joking – No Gift Tax

 - I wish to sell my home and buy a house for each son – No gift Tax and generally if the house was your main residence you probably will not be liable for CGT.

 - My daughter has been renting from me for and now I want to sell it to them and give her a portion of the rent she has been paying – Good question and a little complex.
 OK she has been paying you rent, this is taxable to you.
 You want to sell the house to them; if you bought this after September 1985 generally you will have to pay CGT.
 Giving her back some money as a gift – No Gift Tax.

-This guest technology review has been written by my friend Andrew from Aussie Tax Time.
-A CPA Accountant and an associate member of the institute of Company Secretaries (Sydney), with over 18 years experience in a commercial corporate environment, 15 of which were in CFO and/or Board Secretary Positions.
+This guest technology review has been written by my friend Andrew Jeffers from Shuriken.
+An Accountant and an associate member of the Institute of Company Secretaries (Sydney), with over 18 years experience in a commercial corporate environment, 15 of which were in CFO and/or Board Secretary Positions.
 Andrew also has more than 20 years experience in public practice accounting services.

-Aussie Tax Time is a new CPA practice that provides advice for small businesses and people starting new businesses in relation to company structures, tax obligations and business planning.
-For more information contact them by email, Facebook or Twitter.
+Shuriken is a CPA practice that provides advice for small businesses and people starting new businesses in relation to company structures, tax obligations and business planning.
+For more information contact them by email email@example.com or Shuriken Facebook page